Charli D'Amelio: Personal life

 D'Amelio has stated that she suffers from an eating disorder.
 She has also been vocal about her experiences with body shaming.
 In an anti-bullying campaign for UNICEF, she said, "Some of the most hurtful comments that I read about myself online are about my body shape, my body type, which hits close to home because I struggled a lot with body image, body dysmorphia, [and] bad eating habits."

+D'Amelio was in a relationship with social media influencer Cole Chase Hudson from December 2019 to April 2020.
+She was in a relationship with Landon Barker from July 2022 to February 2024.